ElenaPujol/rcrmn.github.com/_posts/2015-07-24-after-effect-fisheye-projection-plugin.markdown

 ![](/images/2015-07-24/fisheye-transformed-2.jpg){: style="max-width:300px"}

 I'm sorry that this post is not more tutorialish, I can't publicly share the work done here, but it might help someone anyway, at least in the maths.

+If you are looking for an actual tutorial, [here](http://www.mactech.com/articles/mactech/Vol.15/15.09/AfterEffectsPlugins/index.html) you can find the one I started with.
+It's quite old (1999), but it seems that the SDK is not much different.
+I suggest using that and looking through the example plugins provided in the SDK, there are good examples for many things.

 Thanks for reading to anyone who stayed this long.

 C'ya!